Skip to main content

 1. Have each user extract the package source information and install it as an extension.

-Now you can publish the package as Next Design Extensions.
+You can now publish the package as a Next Design extension.

-The following methods are possible for deployment using the package source folder.
+The following methods are possible for deployment using a package source folder.

-• This is the simplest way to share only within your company or organization.
-Please set the network folder containing .nupkg as the package source.
+• This is the simplest method for sharing only within a company or organization.
+Set the network folder containing .nupkg as the package source.

-• This is a method to share with external networks in the cloud.
-Create a folder containing .nupkg on your cloud drive and share it with multiple users.
-Each person sets their local drive as the package source.
+• This is a method for sharing with external networks via the cloud.
+Create a folder containing .nupkg on a cloud drive and share it with multiple users.
+Each user sets their local drive as the package source.

-• This is an effective method if you are familiar with Git and want to easily publish extensions to multiple users across organizations and networks.
-Register a local working folder such as GitHub or Subversion as a package source.
+• This is an effective method for users who are familiar with Git, etc., and who want to publish extensions simply across organizations or networks.
+Register a local working folder such as GitHub or Subversion as the package source.

-• Updated with the latest configuration management features.
-To publish a new package to your users, you will need to have your repository up to date, but no special environment is required for publishing.
+• Update to the latest version using the configuration management function.
+To publish a new package to users, you need to have them update the repository, but no special environment is required for publishing.

-To update a package, update the version number and create the package.
+Updating a package To update a package, update the version number and create a package.
 A package source folder can store multiple versions of the same package ID.

 2. Build the package.

-3. Assume that the .nupkg file you created looks like MyExtA.1.2.0.nupkg.
-Place this file in your package source folder.
+3. Let's assume that the .nupkg file you created is something like MyExtA.1.2.0.nupkg.
+Place this file in the package source folder.

-For example, if the file structure in the package source folder is as follows, there are packages MyExtA and MyExtB, and two versions of each are published.
+For example, if the file structure in the package source folder is as follows, there are packages MyExtA and MyExtB, each of which has two published versions.

 packageSource\